rox-architecture/RODEOS/assets/markdown/SCHUNK_EGL_DOCLING_basic_CHUNKED.md

 ---

-<chunk_context>The document presents a product data sheet for the Universalgripper EGL, highlighting its features, applications, and benefits.
-It describes the servo-electric 2-finger parallel gripper, emphasizing its flexibility, robust design, and integration capabilities with existing control systems via PROFINET or PROFIBUS.
-Key specifications include a gripping force of 600 N and a stroke per jaw of 42.5 mm, making it suitable for handling a wide range of parts in various environmental conditions.</chunk_context>
+<chunk_context>The document provides an overview of the Universalgripper EGL, a servo-electric 2-finger parallel gripper designed for versatile applications in various environments.
+It highlights the gripper's features, such as sensitive gripping force control, a large programmable stroke, and integration of control and power electronics for decentralized systems.
+Key specifications include a gripping force of up to 600 N and a stroke of 42.5 mm per jaw, emphasizing its adaptability for handling a wide range of workpieces efficiently.</chunk_context>
 <chunk>## Local PDF Processing Result: SCHUNK_EGL

 **Source:** SCHUNK_EGL.pdf